zfdang/nova-enclave-capsule/docs/nitro_cli_fuse_image.md

 ## Why We Do This

 Enclaver supports host-backed directory mounts inside the enclave.
-This is the same capability Nova Platform describes as a Host-Backed Temporary Directory Mount.
-In Enclaver, the same mechanism can be temporary or persistent depending on whether you reuse the bound host state directory across runs.
+The same hostfs-backed mechanism can behave like a host-backed temporary directory or a persistent directory depending on whether you reuse the bound host state directory across runs.

 That flow depends on FUSE being available inside the EIF kernel so `odyn` can mount host-backed storage through `/dev/fuse`.